Therapy for Anxiety Brainspotting Therapy

 The job we conduct as therapists requires that we have an ethical responsibility to maintain the best interest of the client.
 This means that we cannot ethically take on a client case that is not suited to our abilities.
 If we can’t help you, we will help you find someone that can.

-While I may not have decades of experience under my belt, I am embracing my abilities as a young therapist, and know that I bring something very valuable to the table.
+While I may not have decades of experience under my belt, I am embracing my abilities as a young therapist.
+I know that I bring something very valuable to the table.

 Scroll to Top